 This year should be different!
 We are now in the modern era where we can do everything at our fingertips.
 We live in a digital age of finance, entertainment, communication, and sharing experiences.
 So why not gifting?
 Where is your Valentine's gift from last year?
 Is the card in a drawer?
 Are the chocolates finished?
 Is the wine gone?

 This year, do something different with your partner!
 Show them your love for crypto.
 By sharing your love of Bitcoin with your partner, loved ones, and family, they’ll thank you for it, in the long run.
-You are not just giving them an asset for their portfolio, but a peer-to-peer payment system, store of value, a decentralized way of being part of the next evolution of money.
+You are not just giving them an asset for their portfolio, but a peer-to-peer payment system, store of value, and a decentralized way of being part of the next evolution of money.
 Bitcoin is truly the gift that keeps giving.

 Get 20% commissions on all trades by referring a friend or loved ones!
 Sign up or Login to your coinpass account today, retrieve your affiliate code from the account's section, and start referring.